rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 FSMs can be differentiated into fundamental types based on design and functional behaviors.
 Two of these are [deterministic](https://en.m.wikipedia.org/wiki/Deterministic_finite_automaton) and [non-deterministic](https://en.m.wikipedia.org/wiki/Nondeterministic_finite_automaton) finite state automata, which can define equivalent alternative machines.

-In a different approach for modeling quantum computing, [quantum finite automata](https://en.m.wikipedia.org/w/index.php?title=Quantum_finite_automaton) are quantum analogs of a Markov decision process for probabilistic triggering of state transitions.
+In a different approach for modeling quantum computing, [quantum finite automata](https://en.m.wikipedia.org/w/index.php?title=Quantum_finite_automaton) can use quantum analogs of Markov decision processes for probabilistic triggering of state transitions.

-Computational automata can be ranked by their mathematic problem-solving capacity https://plato.stanford.edu/entries/church-turing/
+Computational automata can be ranked by their mathematic problem-solving capacity as depicted below.
+Mathematical problem solving capability is greatest in Universal Turing Machines. https://plato.stanford.edu/entries/church-turing/